mandober/debrief.math/450-category-theory/terms/category-theory.md

 Arrows are composable:
 - f :: a -> b,
 - g :: b -> c,
-- g ○ f :: a -> c (always exists!)
+- g ∘ f :: a -> c (exists if the previous two exist)
-- Composition is associative

 Identity arrows (always exist!):
 - ida :: a -> a,